FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity: Introduction

 One classic online optimization algorithm is online Stochastic Gradient Descent (SGD)~\cite{Zinkevich2003}.
 SGD has been extensively applied over the last few decades in many training tasks of deep learning owing to its simple logic and good generalization ability~\cite{Lei2020,Gu2021}.
-However, SGD has the limitation of slow convergence.
+However, SGD suffers from the limitation of slow convergence.
 This disadvantage hinders its application especially in large-scale problems which may take extremely long to converge.
-To address this issue, researchers have developed various methods trying to speed up the convergence rate for SGD.
-For example, one type of methods focus on exploring the first-order momentum to accelerate SGD; such methods include SGD with momentum~\cite{Sutskever2013} and Nesterov momentum~\cite{Nesterov1983}.
+To address this issue, researchers have developed various methods to speed up the SGD convergence rate.
+For example, one type of methods focus on exploring first-order momentum to accelerate SGD; such methods include SGD with momentum~\cite{Sutskever2013} and Nesterov momentum~\cite{Nesterov1983}.
 Typically adopting a fixed step size, these methods may not be conducive to accelerate the convergence rate.
-To alleviate this problem, recent studies including the popular Adam~\cite{Kingma2015} and AMSGrad \cite{Reddi2018} attempt to apply the second-order momentum and prefer an adaptive step size while maintaining the first-order momentum.
+To alleviate this problem, recent studies including the popular Adam~\cite{Kingma2015} and AMSGrad approaches \cite{Reddi2018}, attempt to apply second-order momentum and prefer an adaptive step size while maintaining the first-order momentum.